 The records also include some county copies of individual death certificates with similar information.
 The records were traditionally maintained by the county but custody was transferred later to the Oregon Health Division.
 Finally, custody was transferred to the Oregon State Archives.

 The records document births, many of which occurred in the 1800s.
-These records have particular value because the State of Oregon did not require the counties to record births prior to 1903.
+These records have value because the State of Oregon did not require the counties to record births prior to 1903.
 During the pre-1903 time period only the City of Portland, which had a local ordinance, recorded births.

 The records were maintained by counties and on a statewide basis by the Oregon Health Division.
 Also see Oregon Health Division statewide delayed birth evidence records.